 In the meantime, this boring person quite likes baking in the morning.
 It is my absolute favourtite time in the kitchen.
 Something about a new day with lots of promises and hope.
 Before I have the chance to be burdened with the woes of kids, the reality of life and all that it entails.
 Again, I do like being around my family, I just also like alone time in the kitchen!

 This morning's alone time brought these very "fall themed" cakes squares to my belly.
 If you love anything cinnamon, give these a try.
 Kind of the flavour of a cinnamon roll and who doesn't love cinnamon rolls.
 So, if you have a cinnamon roll craving, but not the time or patience to embark on the mountainous event, bake these.
-If you do love cinnamon rolls so much and there is no substitute, check out the Cinnamon Rolls and Cinnamon Buns on the site.
-Both yum!
+If you do love cinnamon rolls so much and there is no substitute, check out the Cinnamon Rolls on the site.

 I used a Pampered Chef Brownie Pan to make these.
 Honestly, I don't think I have ever used it for brownies but for everything else.
 It bakes everything to perfection.
 I got it last fall, and it easily my best kitchen purchase in the last 12 months.
 The individual squares are basically the same size as muffin tins so you could just as easily use those.